ml4sts/open-humanities/episodes/02-jargon-busting.md

 This exercise is an opportunity to gain a firmer grasp on the concepts around data, code or software development in libraries.

 1. Pair with a neighbor and decide who will take notes (or depending on the amount of time available for the exercise, skip to forming groups of four to six).
-2. Talk for three minutes (your instructor will be timing you!) on any terms, phrases, or ideas around code or software development in libraries that you've come across and perhaps feel you should know better.
+2. Talk for three minutes (your instructor will be timing you!) on any terms, phrases, or ideas around code or software development related to open research, open source, or even computing in general that you've come across and perhaps feel you should know better.
 3. Next, get into groups of four to six.
 4. Make a list of all the problematic terms, phrases, and ideas each pair came up with.
 Retain duplicates.
 5. Identify common words as a starting point - spend 10 minutes working together to try to explain what the terms, phrases, or ideas on your list mean.
 Note: use both each other and the internet as a resource.
 6. Identify the terms your groups were able to explain as well as those you are still struggling with.
 7. Each group then reports back on one issue resolved by their group and one issue not resolved by their group.
-8. The instructor will collate these on a whiteboard and facilitate a discussion about what we will cover today and where you can go for help on those things we won't cover.
+8. The instructor will collate these on a whiteboard and facilitate a discussion about what we will cover in the workshop and where you can go for help on those things we won't cover.
 Any jargon or terms that will not be covered specifically are good notes.

 ::::::::::::::::::::::::::::::::::::::::::::::::::